 Deaths or serious injuries should not be an inevitable cost of travelling around.
 We can and should do better.
-We need to commit to taking sustained action to create a transport system where human life is protected and no one is killed or seriously injured in road crashes.
+We need to commit to taking ambitious action towards a New Zealand where human life is protected and no one is killed or seriously injured in road crashes.